DrEricPepper/blog/_posts/2021-12-13-the-human-brain-project.md

   - simulation
 ---

 One of my biggest aspiration in science had been to simulate the brain in its full glory -- an intelligent automata in silico.
-If science fictions and forward-thinking scientists and entrepreneurs have taught us anything, it is that artificial intelligence is the future, and when our robot overlords inevitably rule over the world, they would certainly think in favor of those who created them.
+If science fictions and forward-thinking scientists and entrepreneurs have taught us anything, it is that artificial intelligence is the future, and when our robot overlords inevitably rule the world, they would certainly think in favor of those who created them.

 Just kidding, the root of my brain-mania had been a philosophical one: to understand myself in the deepest way possible.
 As Dr. Feynman famously decreed, in a stereotypical physicist / engineer fashion:
 # “What I cannot create, I do not understand”